AKKALANAGAVARUN/2048-game-python/README.md

 3. **Enhanced User Engagement through Visual Aesthetics**: Leveraged a color-coded grid system to provide visual feedback for tile values, employing industry-standard design principles to improve usability.
 Integrated dynamic score tracking and game-over notifications to create an immersive and rewarding user interface.

-Feel free to adjust the wording as needed!